ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/faceTweakerCtrls.md

 get a cycle.
 It's similar for blendShapes, except instead of matrix nodes it's using range nodes.

+### What if a ctrl doesn't follow nicely?
 In some rare cases it doesn't find a good vertex.
+You'll see that when for example on open mouth or closing eyelids one or two ctrls are following a bit too slow or too fast.

+Whenever that happens, the first thing is check if your function has the **bSnapToBlueprintCvs** attribute.
+If it does, set that to *True*.

-Whenever that happens we can fix it with a python function that's moving the passer groups closer to the actual vertex you'd like to bind to:
+If that doesn't help - we can fix it with a python function that's moving the passer groups closer to the actual vertex you'd like to bind to:

 ``` python